Teahouse-Studios/akari-bot/CONTRIBUTING.md

 2. Clone your fork locally
 3. Create a new branch
 4. Make your changes
-5. Open a Pull Request to this repository
+5. Open a pull request to this repository

 tl;dr: don't commit directly to someone else's `master` / `main` branch plzzz